imthefounder/dao-governance-platform/README.md

 ### `AmbassadorNft.sol`

 This is the smart contract for the NFT that represents the membership of the community.
 I will give some explanation for the possible use cases and the functions of the NFT.

+This contract is independent from other smart contracts in the current system.

 #### Possible use cases and functions explanation